duanegoodner/parallel-prefix-engine/README.md

 - **Hybrid Backends**: For mid-sized arrays, a hybrid approach using both MPI and CUDA (e.g., CUDA per node + MPI between nodes) could deliver even better scalability.

 - **Nsight Systems Tracing**: Using Nsight Systems to trace kernel execution and memory transfer patterns may reveal additional optimization opportunities.

+- **Simplified Backend Integration**: While the plugin architecture is modular and extensible, adding a new backend currently requires editing several files and maintaining parallel CMake targets.
+A future improvement could automate or centralize backend registration, reducing boilerplate and improving developer ergonomics for extending the system.